 A bus option card allows higher transmission speed than RS 485.
 In addition, a higher number of units can be linked to the bus and alternative transmission media can be used.
 Danfoss offers the following option cards for communication:

 - Profibus

 - LonWorks

 - DeviceNet

-Information on the installation of various options is not included in this Design Guide.
+Information on the installation of various options is not included in these operating instructions.